Skip to main content

 Part 3 - Refreshing the Access Token

-Access tokens expire after one hour.
+Access tokens expire after the interval specified in the expires_in field of the token response.
 You will need to use the refresh token to generate a new access token.

-Open the POST Request Token request in your K-Series API Collection.
-Make sure you have the correct environment selected from the dropdown in the top right corner.
+Under Authentication > V2, open the POST Refresh Token - V2 request in your K-Series API Collection.
+Make sure you have the K-Series Trial environment selected from the dropdown in the top right corner.

 The refresh token should still be saved in your environment, so all you need to do is click 'Send' and a new access token and refresh token will be generated and saved to your environment.